 30 Writers You Should Discover by LadyLincoln

 An assortment every couple of months featuring various authors on deviantART who are well worth getting to know.
 All of their respective galleries are packed full of tremendous deviations that the author enjoys and hopes that you will too.
-If you have suggestions, you can note her (one suggestion per note please), to see your top favorites featured in Volume 20, coming April 2014.
-(I assume this means Vol. 19 is already booked up.)
+If you have suggestions, you can note her (one suggestion per note please).

 More to Come, but you can Contact Me